 Real estate is a big deal in Dublin and there’s no shortage of websites serving the market.
 Some have excellent student accommodation offerings too.

-Checking out Daft.ie is a good idea.
-It’s strong for finding shared room options.
-You can search by price range and area.
+Checking out Daft’s student section is a good idea.
+It’s particularly strong for finding shared room options and you can filter the results by price range and area.